UMASS LOWELL TIES NEW BRUNSWICK IN EXHIBITION, 3-3

-Senior forward Michael Budd had a pair of assists for the River Hawks
+Senior forward Michael Budd collects two assists for River Hawks

 UMass Lowell hockey got tangled in a 3-3 tie with New Brunswick in its annual preseason exhibition game at the Chelmsford Forum on Saturday night.
 The Varsity Reds scored the game-tying goal as time expired in regulation.